afirstenberg/blog/search-tool/README.md

 by Google Cloud Platform Credits provided by Google.
 My thanks to the teams at Google for their support.

-Special thanks to Linda Lawton, Denis V., and Steven Gray for their help, feedback, and friendship.
+Special thanks to Linda Lawton, Denis V., Steven Gray, and Noble Ackerson for their help, feedback, and friendship.